PaulHatch/Rebus.Nats/README.md

 await bus.ReplyAsync(replyMessage);
 ```

-There are also some additional methods to allow flexibility in cases like sagas where the handler is not ready to reply until some further action is taken.
+There are some additional methods to allow flexibility in cases like sagas where the handler is not ready to reply until some further action is taken.
 Calling `GetReplyContext` in the context of a NATS async request will return a context to allow you to send a reply at some later date.
 This context is just an identifier, it is safe to store and can be added to a saga state, allowing a future message to reply to the original request.

 ```csharp
 var replyContext = messageContext.GetReplyContext();